In government, actions create records.

 - Plain-language explainers County government involves a lot of documents most residents never see.
 This section will break down budgets, contracts, and policies in a way that doesn't require a law degree to follow.

-- Direct links to county resources Forms, portals, and contact information for the offices that hold the records you're looking for — all in one place.
+- Direct links to county resources Forms, portals, and contact information for the offices that hold the records you're looking for, all in one place.

 - Answers to questions residents are actually asking When the same question comes up more than once, the answer (with documentation) will live here.

-While the full hub takes shape — start here.
+While the full hub takes shape, start here.

 The open-records process is the foundation.
 If you want to see what a county office actually has on file, this is the door.

-- How to Request Public Records in Wilson County A plain-language walkthrough of the open-records process — the form, the timeline, the fees, and the offices that operate under their own rules.
+- How to Request Public Records in Wilson County A plain-language walkthrough of the open-records process, the form, the timeline, the fees, and the offices that operate under their own rules.
 Open the walkthrough →

-- Wilson County 2026 Property Reappraisal Guide Your notice, your bill, your voice — a plain-language guide to the 2026 reappraisal, how to appeal if your value looks wrong, and the senior tax freeze most people don't know about.
+- Wilson County 2026 Property Reappraisal Guide Your notice, your bill, your voice, a plain-language guide to the 2026 reappraisal, how to appeal if your value looks wrong, and the senior tax freeze most people don't know about.
 Open the guide →

 The Wilson County Commission meets the third Monday of each month.
 Most residents don't have time to read a 120-page packet or watch seven hours of committee video.
-This series translates each upcoming meeting into a plain-language brief — what's being voted on, what's moving in committee that hasn't reached the agenda yet, and what to watch for from the audience.
+This series translates each upcoming meeting into a plain-language brief, what's being voted on, what's moving in committee that hasn't reached the agenda yet, and what to watch for from the audience.

-New briefs post a few days before each meeting.
-Past briefs stay live as an archive of what came before.
+New briefs post a few days before each meeting, and a plain-language recap follows after: what passed, what it costs, and what it means for your household.
+Past editions stay live as an archive of what came before.

-- May 18, 2026 — Wilson County Commission Eight resolutions, one zoning hearing, plus the bigger questions that are moving through committee: the 60-person WEMA staffing request, a federal lawsuit involving the Water Authority, a $50M road grant with a May 26 deadline, and a legal disagreement between the Mayor and County Attorney over a school board vacancy.
+- May 18, 2026 · Wilson County Commission Eight resolutions, one zoning hearing, plus the bigger questions that are moving through committee: the 60-person WEMA staffing request, a federal lawsuit involving the Water Authority, a $50M road grant with a May 26 deadline, and a legal disagreement between the Mayor and County Attorney over a school board vacancy.
 Open the May 18 brief →

 This page is being built for residents.